 Questions, suggestions, or requests?
-Just give me a call at my voicemail number, and I'll get back to you as soon as I can: 520-428-0017.
-Or send me an email message vía the Contact page.
-And if you'd like to know a little more about the goose, carry on...
+Feel free to send me an email message vía the Contact page.
+Meanwhile, if you'd like to know a little about the person writing this stuff, read on...

 Over the years and among other things, I've served as a

 Hardly a "focused" background, is it?
 But also not that unusual, I think, as life sometimes requires more flexibility and compromise than may feel comfortable at a given moment.
 Perhaps you've noted this phenomenon yourself now and then, yes?

-In my own case, just as I'd decided in my mid-50s to focus fairly ruthlessly on My stuff for a while, the "Fates" began to mess with me yet again: serial health issues, my own and also those of loved ones; aging parents with Big support needs; fallout from deferred needs/wants...
-But there were some good times during that period, too, which helped me keep plugging (or staggering) along.
+In my own case, just as I'd decided in my mid-50s to focus fairly ruthlessly on my own stuff, the "Fates" started messing with me again: serial health issues, my own and also those of loved ones; aging parents with Big support needs; fallout from goals deferred...etc.
+But there were also some good times during that period, which helped me stagger along until, eventually, my life did lighten up.

-And why even share such a cumbersome tale?
-To demonstrate that the journeys of others are sometimes no shorter nor more straightforward than our own...and to encourage you to keep plugging along yourself during those times when Life fails to match your expectations/hopes.
+And why even share those details?
+To add yet more evidence that the journeys of others are often no shorter nor more straightforward than our own...and to encourage you to keep plugging along yourself during those times when Life fails to match your expectations/hopes.

 If your own odyssey has included unexpected twists, turns, detours, and even blockages, please bear something in mind: that was then.
 If now you're considering an alternate route or even a brand new journey, perhaps you might also stay open to broadening and/or deepening your

 gaze...or perhaps shifting its direction entirely, should any of those feel right for you at this time.